Getting started

 3. Run a command through your agent

-Open your agent and ask it to run any compressible command — git diff, cargo test, npm install, kubectl get pods.
+Open your agent and ask it to run a compressible command — git diff, cargo test, npm install, kubectl get pods.
 The agent sees the compressed output; you see the raw output in your terminal.

 tok0 git diff